james28689/Chess-Project/README.md

     - [x] Knight
     - [x] Queen
     - [x] King
+- [ ] 'Improve'/Implement the taking of pieces
+    - [ ] Add take mechanic in Piece in which
 - [ ] Graphics with Pygame or p5.js
 - [ ] State analysis -
     - [ ] Check for checkmate.